SeolYang/opengl_pbr/README.md

 # OpenGL Model Viewer
 -------------------------------------
 ## Descriptions
-This project was study driven project for OpenGL, Voxelization, VCT, and others.
-So it is not well organized and optimized.
+This project was study driven project to learn about OpenGL, Voxelization, VCT, and etc, so it is not well organized and optimized.
 And also there are many limitation caused by lack of understand about textures format, compute shader and scene voxelization scheme.
-I hope, break out these limitations in next project through this project.
-And also, i learned about importance of cross validation and solid understanding through this project(also in project_mile which is previous project of this one).
+I am gonna break out these limitations in next project through this project.
+And also, I learned about importance of cross validation with solid understanding about theory through this project(also in project_mile which is previous project of this one).

 As last, I would like to thanks especially to Cyril Crassin who published one of greatest piece about GI and voxelization schemes.